Pup play: Features

-Puppy play is often about being playful, mischievous, cheeky and instinctive.
+Puppy play is often about being playful, mischievous, and instinctive.
 Many human puppies like to simplify their desires and motivations as they embrace the side of themselves that acts solely on instinct.
+Many pups enter a form of subspace known as "pup space," which is a state of mind that allows pups to let go of their human persona and act more like a dog.
 A great deal of animal role play occurs socially.
-A group of like-minded pet-players will gather at events specifically organised for social pet play.
-At pup play events, for example, which occur all over the world, human puppies will act like bio puppies, relaxing, playing fetch, and interacting with human handlers.
+A group of like-minded pet-players will gather at events specifically organized for social pet play.
+At pup play events, for example, which occur all over the world, human puppies will act like biological puppies, relaxing, playing fetch, and interacting with human handlers.

-In relation to other BDSM play, a "puppy" who is "unowned" or "uncollared" can be referred to as a "stray".
-Many pups use a headspace when getting into a roleplay scenario known as "pup space" which allows them to take on their puppy persona more easily.
-Other elements rooted in BDSM play involve bondage and restriction with collars, leashes, kneepads (for knee protection), harnesses, rubber suits, hoods (not needed but sometimes helps to assist with headspace and self identity) and mitts (for hand protection as well as finger usage restriction).
+Other elements rooted in BDSM play involve bondage and restriction with collars, leashes, kneepads, harnesses, rubber suits, hoods (optional, but may assist with headspace) and mitts (which restrict finger usage).
 Both sexual and non-sexual services are options that occur in the scene and should be discussed by the participants (pup / handler, beta / alpha, etc.) ahead of time so expectations are not misinterpreted.
 "Training" may take place in order to teach commands or tricks if both participants desire such interactions.